You want smart political talk without the meltdowns?

 I share that desire.

-There's an opportunity to repeal and replace it at the exact same time, at least most of it.
+If there's an opportunity to repeal and replace it at the exact same time, at least most of it, then we should explore it simply because it's less disruptive and more efficient.

 Let me go.